mmai/funkwhale-nixos/Readme.md

 3. Deployment configuration

-After rebooting your server, ensure that you are able to connect to it via ssh without needing password :
+After rebooting your server, ensure that you are able to connect to it via ssh without needing a password :
 ```
 ssh root@XX.XX.XX.XX
 exit